McIlroy seizes share of halfway lead at BMW Championship | Malay Mail

 The birdie on 17 snapped a string of three straight bogeys for the 15-time major winner and reigning Masters champion.

-Defending champion Justin Thomas shot a four-over 74 and is tied for 45th, eight shots back of the leaders. — Reuters
+Defending champion Justin Thomas shot a four-over 74 and is tied for 45th, eight shots back of the leaders. — AFP